Ecological-Complexity-Lab/Sequential_LP/for_HPC/README.md

 the same as a single run, with the addision of a new file: \
 `results/<input_file_name>_sweep.csv` \
-in it the performance measurments for each pair of possible q and u.
+in it the performance measurments for each pair of possible q and u. or if this is run on HPC, then each lp run is in a seperate job, then each summery line will be in a seperate file under:
+`results/one_liners_files/`

 # Source
 Example data paper: https://nsojournals.onlinelibrary.wiley.com/doi/full/10.1111/oik.07303 \